gbenavid/bag-it-up/README.md

   * Remove items from your list
   * See the items price (USD)
   * View the grand total of all your items combined
   * Buy your items in bulk!
-(Want more than one?-- we got you 🍫🍪🍰🍟🍦🍕🍮🎂🍭🌮)
+(Want more than one? ⏤we got you 🍫🍪🍰🍟🍦🍕🍮🎂🍭🌮)

 # Prerequisites
-You must have [node installed] (https://nodejs.org/en/) in your machine.
+You must have [node installed](https://nodejs.org/en/) in your machine.

 To begin [fork the repository](https://help.github.com/articles/fork-a-repo/#platform-linux).